-This recipe has three ingredients, so it’s slightly more complicated than the others.
+This recipe has three ingredients, so it’s slightly more complicated than the first.
 However, it is very affordable and easy to create.

 Homemade Cat Food Recipe #3: Pork

 This next recipe is similar.
-Since pork is slightly more costly than tuna, this recipe may be slightly more expensive.
+Since pork is usually more costly than tuna, this recipe may be slightly more expensive.

-You will need 2 3/8 ounces of ground 84% lean pork and 3/8 tablespoons of con oil.
+You will need 2 3/8 ounces of ground 84% lean pork and 3/8 tablespoons of corn oil.
 Cook and crumble the pork.
 Drain it.
-Mix the meat into the corn oil and add 7/8 teaspoons of Balance IT Carnivore Blend.
+Mix the meat into the corn oil and add 7/8 teaspoon of Balance IT Carnivore Blend.

 Are nutritional supplements and vitamins important to homemade cat food?

 Unfortunately, yes.
 I realize this increases the cost of your homemade cat food but without these supplements your beloved feline may suffer from nutritional deficiencies.

 If you choose to create homemade cat food, remember this.